data-science-ucsb/ds-website/careerfair.md

 ---
 title: Data Science Virtual Career Fair
 subtitle: >-
-  Data Science UCSB and the Department of Statistics and Applied Probability are proud to present the first Data Science Career Fair.
+  Data Science UCSB and the Department of Statistics and Applied Probability are proud to present the Data Science Career Fair.
 image: images/careerfair/22careerfair2.png
 layout: page
 ---